CalvinS2R/refresh-js/README.md

 <h1>Refresh.js</h1>
 Refresh.js is a library that refreshes a webpage for you without you doing it
 <h3>How to add Refresh.js to your project</h3>
-To add Refresh.js to your project, type <code>yarn add refresh-js</code> to add it with Yarn.
+To add Refresh.js to your project, go to <a href="https://cspkgs.calvins2.repl.co">CSPkgs</a>, then type Refresh with JavaScript - Refresh.js - Click on download, then add it to your project.